I replied, “There’s no way can we do all that in 30 seconds!”

-A couple called their neighbor to wish them happy birthday.
+A couple called their neighbour to wish them happy birthday.

 They dialed the number, put it on speak phone, and sang their hearts out.
-However, when they finished their horribly off key rendition, the realized they called the wrong number.
+However, when they finished their horribly off key rendition, the realised they called the wrong number.

 “Don’t worry you two,” replied the stranger, “you need all of the practice you can get!”

 My son wants a new iPhone for his 16th birthday.

 I said, ‘No problem!
 Just get good grades, do the chores, and follow the rules I set.”

 Otherwise, he’s getting a cheap phone.
 Around here it’s my way or the Huawei.

 With my wife’s birthday coming up, I asked her what she would like for a present.

 ‘I don’t know honey,’ she said.
 ‘I would love something with diamonds.’